 Besidespersonalisedalized photo can be created as a positive or negative image, and as either a full-size or smaller ghost image.

 In cards, the window is typically a stand-alone security feature.
 In a banknote substrate or a passport, a window can also be used for self-authentication purposes (for example, the Swedish passport that implements a decoder lens).

 A further enhancement of the window feature for your ID design

 Window Lock is a new security concept.
-It is designed to protect the holder's portrait against any subsequent change through an additional laser personalised portrait.
+It is designed to protect the holder's portrait against any subsequent change through an additional laser personalized portrait.

-Developed in Switzerland, the technology is based on a sophisticated laser ablation personalisation process on a metallic foil which is integrated into a transparent window.
+Developed in Switzerland, the technology is based on a sophisticated laser ablation personalization process on a metallic foil integrated into a transparent window.

-A ghost image is personalised into the metal foil so that a simultaneous manipulation of the card holder's portrait and ghost image after issuance of the document will leave visible traces.
+A ghost image is personalized into the metal foil.
+A simultaneous manipulation of the card holder's portrait and ghost image after issuance of the document will leave visible traces.

-If you're asking yourself how to slash ID fraud and therefore curb ID theft, Thales' Window Lock can be a great security feature as here on the Macau resident identity card.
+If you're asking yourself how to slash ID fraud and therefore curb ID theft, Thales' Window Lock can be a great security feature here on the Macau resident identity card.

-It implements a "negative" personalisation process where the light-coloured is personalised by metal ablation.
+It implements a "negative" personalization process where the light-colored is personalized by metal ablation.
 Hence, fraudulent manipulation of the cardholder portrait can be easily detected.

 Window Lock presents a highly innovative security concept that is easy to understand and verify.
 As a result, it further increases the security level of travel and identity documents.

 So what's the future of the window feature?

-Because there are several manufacturing technologies for windows, there are several different possibilities for the development of this feature in the years ahead.
+Because there are several manufacturing technologies for windows, there are several different possibilities for developing this feature in the years ahead.

 Furthermore, a window feature is not limited to just one card material or any specific card structure.
 Even when not combined with other security features, changes can be made to: